xavierdhjr/msu-cse491-2013/day13.rst

 Pairs
 ~~~~~~~~~~~~
-In order to mix up the conversation a bit, pairs will be assigned for today's activities:
+Today's in-class activities will have assigned groups:

 =========  =========
         Groups